Truck Accidents Caused by Unsecured Cargo

 Some examples of accidents that can be caused by improperly secured cargo include:

-One of the most common types of accidents caused by improperly loaded trucks is overturning.
+- Overturn Accidents: One of the most common types of accidents caused by improperly loaded trucks is overturning.
 When a truck is attempting to make a turn, it may be thrown off balance by loose cargo in its trailer.
 When the load shifts, the weight of the truck is no longer evenly distributed, which makes it more likely to turn over.

 Injured in a Truck Accident?
-Take Legal Action!
+Call (888) 493-1629 Now.

-If you were injured in an accident caused by unsecured / improperly secured cargo, then you may be able to take legal action.
+If you were injured in an accident caused by unsecured or improperly secured cargo, then you may be able to take legal action.
 Contact Arnold & Itkin to speak with one of our experienced Texas truck injury attorneys about your case.
 We frequently assist victims of commercial truck accidents so that they can secure maximum compensation for their injuries and other damages.
 Possible liable parties can include the truck driver, the trucking company, mechanic shop, or even an outside manufacturer of a truck equipment part.

-Reach out to Arnold & Itkin at (888) 493-1629 to arrange a free review.
+Do not hesitate to reach out to Arnold & Itkin at (888) 493-1629 to arrange a free review.